enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back - changes the working directory to the previous one

 11-lists - lists all fiels in the working dorectory, parent directory and boot directory, in a long format

+12-file_type - prints the type of the file names iamfile in /tmp/ directory